Mariental, Namibia: History

 Named by local Rhenish (German Lutheran) missionaries, the town was founded in 1912 as a railway stop between Windhoek and Keetmanshoop and named after Maria, the wife of the first colonial settler of the area, Hermann Brandt.
 It is home to the oldest Dutch Reformed church congregation in Namibia, founded in 1898.
 It was proclaimed a town in 1920 and a municipality in 1946.
 Mariental is home to a large number of Nama-speaking people, descendants of the early Khoi inhabitants of Namibia.
 The people of Mariental are known for their big smiles and hospitality.

 Geography

+Mariental is situated on the B1 national road, 232 km north of Keetmanshoop and 274 km southeast of Windhoek.
+It lies at an elevation of 1090 m.
+Mariental is connected to the TransNamib railway line from Windhoek to Keetmanshoop.